samlaf/mempool-benchmark/README.md

 - Txpool api (probably useless since keep receiving same txs)
 - Graphql api (eip-1767, not thegraph! can subscribe + filter, as opposed to subscribe + querytx + filter locally with subscription model)

-None of the free node providers have a graphql endpoint unfortunately. filters and txpools are not ideal for mev, so we will focus on subscriptions.
+None of the free node providers have a graphql endpoint unfortunately. filters and txpools are only for one-off queries, so we will focus on subscriptions.

 ## ==================== **Subscriptions** ==================
 There are 3 levels of subscription: